Esauidk/DirectXLearningProject/README.md

 - VertexBuffer
 : A collection of vertex data of the current object
 - IndexBuffer
-: A collection of indexes representing the order of verticies to use when drawing the desired topology shapes
+: A collection of indexes representing the order of verticies to use when drawing the desired topology shape
 - VerexShader
 : GPU instructions used to perform mathmatical operations to each vertex positioning before presentation
 - PixelShader